troysellers/mongo-clickhouse/README.md

 }'
 ```

 Once that has executed you should be able to see a table in the database created by the integration in the console query editor.
+Be sure to select the right database here, the integration table is not created in the default database.

 ![show-tables](img/show-tables.png)